Noah Syndergaard: Philadelphia Phillies (2022)

-Los Angeles Dodgers
+Los Angeles Dodgers (2023)

 On December 16, 2022, the Los Angeles Dodgers signed Syndergaard to a one-year deal for $13 million.
+He made 12 starts with the Dodgers, with a 1–4 record and 7.16 ERA in 55 1/3 innings.
+He was placed on the injured list on June 8 as a result of recurring blisters on his pitching hand.

+Cleveland Guardians (2023)

+On July 26, 2023, the Dodgers traded Syndergaard and cash considerations to the Cleveland Guardians in exchange for shortstop Amed Rosario.
+In five starts for Cleveland, he posted a 4.94 ERA with 15 strikeouts in 27 1/3 innings pitched.
+On August 27, Syndergaard was designated for assignment by the Guardians.
+He was released by Cleveland on August 31.

+Chicago White Sox

+On June 24, 2025, after nearly two years of inactivity, Syndergaard signed a minor league contract with the Chicago White Sox.
+He made his first appearance with the Triple-A Charlotte Knights on July 23, allowing five earned runs in four innings.
+In six starts split between Charlotte and the rookie-level Arizona Complex League White Sox, Syndergaard accumulated a 1-1 record and 5.40 ERA with 14 strikeouts across 23 1/3 innings pitched.
+Syndergaard was released by the White Sox organization on August 2.

 Pitching style

-In 2019, Syndergaard's last full season of professional baseball, he carried four different types of pitches: a 98 mph fastball, a 91 mph changeup, an 89 mph slider, and an 80 mph curveball.
-He is one of the hardest-throwing active MLB starting pitchers: in 2018, the average velocity of his four-seam fastball, sinker, changeup, and slider were all the highest of any major league starter, and he has been known to reach fastball speeds up to 101 mph.
+In 2019, Syndergaard's last full season before undergoing Tommy John surgery, he carried four different types of pitches: a 98 mph fastball, a 91 mph changeup, an 89 mph slider, and an 80 mph curveball.
+Early in his career, he was one of the hardest-throwing active MLB starting pitchers: in 2018, the average velocity of his four-seam fastball, sinker, changeup, and slider were all the highest of any major league starter, and he has been known to reach fastball speeds up to 101 mph.
 His average fastball velocity of 97.9 mph was about 1.5 mph faster than the next-best starting pitcher, and was the fastest average pitch velocity since 2007, the first year that the metric was reliably tracked.
 Syndergaard's pitch velocity came under scrutiny in 2020, when he, like many other of the fastest pitchers in MLB, had to undergo Tommy John surgery for an elbow injury.
 Sportswriters like Tom Verducci of Sports Illustrated began to show concern that a focus on maximizing velocity was leading to injury for pitchers like Syndergaard.

 On the mound, Syndergaard has told reporters that he wants to be "as intimidating as possible", in sharp contrast with his reserved personality outside of game scenarios.
 Syndergaard also has a notably subdued pitch delivery system, mostly foregoing a windup in favor of always pitching from the stretch, a decision that he believes improves his pitch control and helps him replicate his mechanics more reliably.